SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 Refer [here for more information on the other deployment models](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#deployment-models).
 Each has its own configurations to setup accordingly.

+### Choice of Development Tools (IDE)
+You may use either one of following IDE based on your preferences.
+1. **Microsoft Visual Studio Code**: Do note that you have to install some of the required libraries.
+2. **(Recommended) SAP Business Application Studio**: Select Full Stack Cloud Application as the Predefined Extensions when creating the Dev Space.

 ### **Step 1:** Clone this Git Repo into a `btp-ai-core-bootcamp` project folder.

 ```bash